-As tends to be the case with viral sensations, the HQ Trivia app has spawned clones – including a spate of copycats in China, including Million Dollar Hero from TikTok/Toutaio parent company ByteDance.
-Baidu and Alibaba have also produced HQ Trivia-aping games.
-Reuters report that up to six million people log into these games concurrently.
+As tends to be the case with viral sensations, the HQ Trivia app spawned clones – including a spate of copycats in China, including Million Dollar Hero from TikTok/Toutaio parent company ByteDance.
+Baidu and Alibaba also produced HQ Trivia-aping games.
+Reuters reported that up to six million people log into these games concurrently.
 In India, Loco games can clock nearly two million users (as of April 2018).

 The Q offers a smaller prize pool than its more famous rival.

 HQ Trivia revenue was generated through advertising rather than in-app sales or a download fee.
 The founders went on record to state that interstitial advertisements between questions were not an option.
 Founder and Intermedia Labs CEO Rus Yusupov tweeted in April 2018 that they were committed to making advertising something that users would not mind – comparing this approach with that of Facebook, hauled in front of congress to justify what it was doing with user data.

 Instead, we saw HQ Trivia host Scott Rogowsky namecheck brands, working them into questions.
 Warner Brothers were the first to participate in this sort of advertising, and contributed to a special prize pot of $250,000.
 This way of working functions more like a marketing initiative than a sponsorship, said NBC, who paid for an HQ Trivia takeover by The Voice.